-Due to the fact, extremely high heat will kill a scabies mite, all blankets, towels, sheets, fabric shower curtains, and any clothing items that were touched must be put in the washing machine under the hot water cycle.
+Due to the fact, that extremely high heat will kill a scabies mite, all blankets, towels, sheets, fabric shower curtains, and any clothing items that were touched must be put in the washing machine under the hot water cycle.
 Follow using the dryer on the highest heat setting for a minimum of 20 minutes.

 You’ll want to wash all the clothes everyone in the household wore for the past 5 days.
 By doing this, you are stifling reinfestation.

 Make sure you use disposable gloves when you’re doing the laundry.
 To minimize the risk of having a reinfestation, do the bulk of the laundry after the treatment has been completed.
 Regardless if you do the laundry before, after, or during treatment, there is always a possibility of re-infestation.

 If you have items that aren’t able to be machine washed, place them in a sealed bag for a week.
 If the items are large, like couch cushions, you may want to use the large-sized vacuum-sealed bags you can buy from the dollar store.